austencloud/tka-desktop/docs/BEAT_FRAME_INTEGRATION_SUMMARY.md

 ## Overview

-Successfully implemented missing beat frame functionality in the Kinetic Constructor v2 sequence workbench, achieving feature parity with legacy.
-The beat frame now displays actual pictographs instead of placeholder text and integrates seamlessly with the v2 architecture.
+Successfully implemented missing beat frame functionality in the Kinetic Constructor modern sequence workbench, achieving feature parity with legacy.
+The beat frame now displays actual pictographs instead of placeholder text and integrates seamlessly with the modern architecture.

 ## Implementation Completed